ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 ###  5.1. <a name='Color'></a>Color

 The ActiveLook® OLED display is a monochrome display with 15 different grey levels.
 It is designed as a memory frame buffer that retains the data while not overwritten.
 As each pixel has only 15 grey levels, the memory is designed with 2 pixels per byte.
 It is possible to set the grey level with the color commands.
-The grey level will be saved in the device and will be used to draw all subsequent graphical objects until the color function is called again.
+The grey level will be used to draw all subsequent graphical objects until the color function is called again.

 ###  5.2. <a name='Luma'></a>Luma

-Moreover, it is possible to set a global luminance setting (similar to brightness on different screens) between 15 parameters with the luma command.
+Moreover, it is possible to set a global luminance setting (similar to brightness on different screens) between 15 parameters with the `luma` command.

+When Ambient Light Sensor (ALS) is enabled, the `luma` command act as an offset over the luminance selected by the ALS.

+**Example:**
+If the ambient light is bright, and the `luma` command is set to 0.
+The ALS will try to set a high luminance and the `luma` will reduce it.

 ###  5.3. <a name='GraphicalObjects'></a>Graphical Objects